nxp-archive/openil_sja1105-tool/docs/md/sja1105-tool-config-format.5.md

 * number of entries in l2-forwarding-table must be 13
 * number of entries in l2-forwarding-parameters-table must be 1
 * number of entries in general-parameters-table must be 1
-* number of entries in xmii-mode-parameters-table must be 1
 * sum of all l2-forwarding-parameters-table.part_spc array elements plus sum of all vl-forwarding-parameters-table.partspc array elements should not be larger than 929 or 910, if retagging is used.